 Now that we covered the basics, let’s talk about all the cool smart home hardware you can pick up alongside your smart home hub.

-There’s the kind of tech you’d expect to be here – smart thermostats like the Honeywell Lyric Thermostat and Ecobee 3 – but also some things you never thought would be here, like key fobs, outdoor sprinkler controls and arrival sensors that let you know when people leave and enter the home.
+There’s the kind of tech you’d expect to be here – smart thermostats like the Honeywell Lyric Thermostat and Ecobee 3 – but also more niche devices, like key fobs, outdoor sprinkler controls and arrival sensors that let you know when people leave and enter the home.

 We won’t write out every single product that works with SmartThings (that’d take ages) but what we can do is highlight the products we’ve found most helpful or interesting, giving you a point of reference and a few ideas of how to build out your smart home of the future.